 Make sure each employee gets equal, objective treatment.
 Don’t allow your behavior to become less than polite.

-Are you fair and compassionate?
 In a nutshell, remember the Golden Rule.
 Treat employees as you would like to be treated in a termination by a world-class employer.
 Again, if an employee is not expecting to be terminated, remember the fault does not entirely lie with the worker.
 It’s your fault if you have not been diligent in communication as a supervisor.

-From the Coach’s Corner, for related reading:
+From the Coach’s Corner, editor’s picks for related reading:

 Otherwise, for employees, job-hunting, and bosses, here are other numerous HR strategies.